 You have taught me many things about Philosophy – and believe me, I have wondered so many things.
 I wonder a lot about the future.
 I have a lot of questions…” (Arpan)

 In Melbourne, we offer small-group cross-curricular workshop programs for students at all year levels.
-Our experienced facilitators help students to develop their critical and creative thinking, improve their oral literacy, build self-efficacy and ignite curiosity.
-We use high-quality stimulus materials to spark collaborative discussion about fascinating questions on such diverse philosophical themes as fairness, freedom, identity, time and the mind.
+Our experienced facilitators help students to develop their critical and creative thinking through collaborative dialogue, and to build their skills in enquiry, argument literacy, reflection and metacognition.
+We use high-quality stimulus materials to ignite curiosity and to spark discussions about fascinating questions on such diverse philosophical themes as fairness, freedom, identity, time and the mind.
 Every student receives individual attention and is encouraged to contribute fully.

 Our workshop programs help students develop a sophisticated range of personal, social and intellectual dispositions and skills that are foundational for their success as students, as active citizens, and as thoughtful individuals.